-The credit agreement governing the First Lien Term Loan Facility, or the First Lien Credit Agreement, included a revolving credit facility that had a borrowing capacity of \$90.0 million, or Revolving Credit Facility, which matured November 30, 2022.
+The credit agreement governing the First Lien Term Loan Facility ("First Lien Credit Agreement") included a revolving credit facility that had a borrowing capacity of \$90.0 million ("Revolving Credit Facility"), with a maturity date of November 30, 2022.
 The Company was in compliance with these covenants at December 31, 2020.